 - Don’t do laundry, cleaning and sweeping: as it’s seen as washing and sweeping away good luck and auspicious energy of the new year.

-- Don’t do Sewing, stitching, patching or repairing and fixing things: It’s a bad omen for the year, symbolling fixing problems all year round in the year to come.
+- Don’t do any sewing, stitching, patching or repairing and fixing things: It’s a bad omen for the year, symbolling fixing problems all year round in the year to come.

 - Don’t Eat porridge!
 It’s seen as ‘poor people food’!